Are Lentils Sustainable? Here's Why This Matters

 A new environmental report shows that to drastically change our food systems and adopt a more sustainable diet.
-Here's why.
+So are lentils sustainable and could they help us achieve this?

 A new report written by Environmental Scientist Duncan Williamson has found that the UK needs to take drastic action to reduce carbon emissions by 2050.